natalieagus/50005/docs/NS/index.md

 {: .note-title}
 > Textbook
 >
-> Kurose and Ross.
-Computer Networking – A Top-Down Approach, 7th Ed.
+> Kurose and Ross. **Computer Networking – A Top-Down Approach**, 7th Ed.
 Pearson.
 ISBN 978-0-273-76896-8. (required) - Abbreviated as “KR” in this document.

 ## Week 8: KR Ch.
 1.1, 1.3, 1.5
 * Explain what a network is and the internet